-Have trouble with your marketing and can’t quite figure out what it is?
+Have trouble with your business marketing and can’t quite figure out what it is?
 It might be time to consult your Roomba.

 A robot vacuum cleaner is probably the last thing you think about asking for marketing advice.
 After all, Roombas are better known for interrupting work meetings more than solving the many marketing mysteries businesses encounter.
 But these little modern mechanical maids are rich in business insights and ideas.